HashtagProDuckTiv/Project/README.md

 -Get Log in working (see: learn how to do log ins ._.)
 <br />
 ##### LONG TERM POSSIBLY NOT ACHIEVABLE GOALS:
---A calendar, to view and manage your tasks
+-A calendar, to view and manage your tasks
-Make dealing with your tasks interactive, put all of them on ducks and have them move around?
+-Make dealing with your tasks interactive, put all of them on ducks and have them move around?

-In Priority Order [FRONT-END]:
+## In Priority Order [FRONT-END]:
-Build a 12 Column Fluid Grid System
+-Build a 12 Column Fluid Grid System
-Figure out color scheme, fonts, etc
+-Figure out color scheme, fonts, etc
-Build a CSS files solely for design
+-Build a CSS files solely for design
-Build each HTML file and structure for each page!
+-Build each HTML file and structure for each page!